-Visual Filters
+Diagram Filters

 Wire Frame Diagram

 Getting to know the Wire Frame Diagram

 Introducing the Wire Frame Diagram

 Wire Framing is a productive tool that can be used to create visually compelling and realistic models of commercially available phones, tablets, screens and web pages.
 The diagrams assist Business Analysts, Experience Designers and others communicate with stakeholders, allowing them to demonstrate the solution interfaces.

-This diagram shows the rich support for creating wireframe models of modern portable devices such as cell (mobile) phones and tablets.
-The toolbox has rich support for a wide range of pre-built controls applicable to the main types of devices in use including Apple and Android devices.
-Parts of the interface can be linked to other elements in the repository creating powerful traceability.
+controls applicable to the main types of devices in use including Apple and Android devices.
+Parts of the interface can be linked to other elements in the repository creating effective traceability.
 Many stakeholders will understand how a solution is going to work if they can see something concrete and visual.
 The Wire Framing tool is perfect for this situation where a mock-up of the user interface of a phone, tablet or web page is created including page layout, interface and navigational controls representing different parts of a User Story or Use Case.
-Where to find the Wire Frame Diagram Ribbon: Design > Diagram > Add > Wireframing > Apple, Android, Dialog, Webpage, Windows Phone Wireframe Browser window Toolbar : New Diagram icon > Wireframing > Apple, Android, Dialog, Webpage, Windows Phone Wireframe Browser window context menu | Add Diagram... > Wireframing > Apple, Android, Dialog, Webpage, Windows Phone Wireframe Usage of the Wire Frame Diagram A Business Analyst or Experience Designer will typically create Wire Frame models for the devices that are being targeted in the solution.
+Where to find the Wire Frame Diagram Ribbon: Design > Diagram > Add Diagram > Wireframing > Apple, Android, Dialog, Webpage, Windows Phone Wireframe Browser window Toolbar: New Diagram icon > Wireframing > Apple, Android, Dialog, Webpage, Windows Phone Wireframe Browser window context menu | Add Diagram... > Wireframing > Apple, Android, Dialog, Webpage, Windows Phone Wireframe Usage of the Wire Frame Diagram A Business Analyst or Experience Designer will typically create Wire Frame models for the devices that are being targeted in the solution.
 The interface elements and navigational controls can be connected to other elements in the Repository.
 For example a drop down list could be connected to a data source indicating the origin of the data.
 A slide show could also be created to walk a stakeholder through a sequence of diagrams representing the flow through a User Story or Use Case.
-Options for the Wire Frame Diagram There are built in toolboxes for the most common types of device, including: - Android Phones and Tablets - Apple iPhones and Tablets - Windows Phones - Screen Dialogs - Webpages The toolboxes contain elements for the devices, pages and screens and a wide range of controls, widgets and other elements.
-Tagged Values can be set to hide or display elements of the interface such as phone menu buttons and notification bars.
+Options for the Wire Frame Diagram There are built in Toolbox pages for the most common types of device, including: - Android Phones and Tablets - Apple iPhones and Tablets - Windows Phones - Screen Dialogs - Webpages The Toolbox pages contain elements for the devices, pages and screens and a wide range of controls, widgets and other elements.
+Tagged Values can be set to hide or display elements of the interface such as phone menu buttons and notification bars